Fit for Professional Practice Checklist

-- Once you have completed all 5 modules including the quiz questions you will earn your Yuwhan Wupin digital badge.
+- Once you have completed all 5 modules including the quiz questions you will earn your Yuwahn Wupin digital badge.

 - You will not receive a certificate of completion.
-Your Check in Sonia will be updated by the Fit for Placement team.
+Your Check in Sonia will be updated by the Fit for Professional Practice Team.

 Should you have any issues please email firstname.lastname@example.org.